FIRST-RATE INSTITUTION IN UTAH'S BEAUTIFUL SALT LAKE VALLEY

 Living in Utah & Life Outside the Hospital

-The medical center sits in the foothills of the spectacular Wasatch Front Mountains, overlooking the Salt Lake valley.
-Salt Lake City offers a wide variety of cultural activities, including the new nationally recognized Utah Natural History Museum, and Ballet West, and endless outdoor activities, including world-class skiing, boarding, bike riding, hiking, camping, and river sports.
+The medical center sits in the foothills of the spectacular Wasatch Front Mountains, overlooking the Salt Lake Valley.
+Salt Lake City offers a wide variety of cultural activities, including the nationally recognized Utah Natural History Museum, and Ballet West.
+Residents can enjoy endless outdoor activities, including world-class skiing, boarding, bike riding, hiking, camping, and river sports.
 Learn More